OGStudio/openscenegraph-cross-platform-guide/1.8.SampleUnderAndroid/README.md

   ![Screenshot](readme/f662.png)

-  This options adds sample C++ native library to the project.
+  This option adds sample C++ native library to the project.

   We will use its CMakeLists.txt file later.